PreciousIfeaka/alx-low_level_programming/0x12-singly_linked_lists/README.md

-prints the elements of a singly linked list
+prints the elements of a singly linked lis returns the elements of a singly linked list